nizaranand/wordpress/wp-content/plugins/tweetview-widget/readme.txt

 Add a widget to your sidebar to show your latest tweets.

 A long time I searched a sidebarwidget to show my last tweets in my blog.
 So I found "Tweetbox" from Rob Carr.
 But the Sourcecode it generates was terribly.
-So my friend <a href="http://sharjes.de">Simon</a> am I made our own plugin, based on Tweetbox.
+So my friend [Simon](http://sharjes.de) am I made our own plugin, based on Tweetbox.

 **Features**